nako-ruru/httpcompression/README.md

 ## Features

-- gzip and brotli compression by default, zstd and alternate (faster) gzip implementations are optional
+- gzip, brotli, and zstd compression by default, alternate (faster) gzip, zstd implementations are optional
 - Apply compression only if response body size is greater than a threshold
 - Apply compression only to a allowlist/denylist of MIME content types
 - Define encoding priority (e.g. give brotli a higher priority than gzip)